-- Find your Dissertation Chair and committee (work on your topic) during or immediately following the PSYD 753 course.
-This course is the transition course towards your work with the Dissertation Chair individually.
+- PSYD 753 guides students through the transition to working individually with their chairs.

+During or immediately following the course, students are paired with their chairs and committee members.

 - Work on your Doctoral Dissertation Topic

 - Develop a conceptual framework.

 - Identify the variables, or the constructs

 - Literature Review

 - Develop the proposal

 - Defend the Proposal

 - IRB

 - Goal: Proposal and IRB Approval